Singapore to MalaysiaJohor Transport

 Taxi from Singapore to Malaysia

 The easiest way to get from Singapore to Malaysia is by Private car, Taxi and Buses.
-The option of transfer modes depend on may factors such as which part of Malaysia one plan to go, group sizes, duration of stay and individual preference.
+The option of transfer modes depends on many factors such as which part of Malaysia one plans to visit, group sizes, duration of stay and individual preference.

-Scroll all the way down are Transfer guides from Singapore to different parts of Malaysia.
-Please click on the Links to find out more information on getting to the point of interest.
+Scroll all the way down for Transfer guides from Singapore to different parts of Malaysia.
+Please click on the links below to find out more information on getting to the various points of interest.

 Causeway and Tuas Check Points